Convex-Dev/design/docs/cad/027_log/README.md

 ### Interaction with rollbacks

-The log MUST NOT be apdated with any log entries created within code that was rolled back (either due to an explicit `rollback` or failure of some atomic expression or transaction).
+The log MUST NOT be updated with any log entries created within code that was rolled back (either due to an explicit `rollback` or failure of some atomic expression or transaction).

 The reason for this is that the Log should only include *things that happened* rather than any operations that are rolled back.